MichalZG/targets_list/README.md

 provides a quick look at which astronomical objects from your database are visible and where they are on the sky.
 Moreover, you can find informations about sunset, sunrise, Moon phase/alt/az or LST for specific location and time.

-The procedure is very simple, just add some objects to database with django admin interface or with API.
+The procedure is very simple, just add some "target group" and assign new objects to it.
-To add objects to database you have to create at least one "target groups" to which you can assign objects.
-To create new object you have to fill this form:
+You can do it with django admin interface or API.
 Then, open website and check your objects visibility.
 You can groups your objects or filter them on table.

 Live demo: http://104.248.129.33:8888/